Data Logging from NMEA Devices

 The standard allows a manufacturer to define its own proprietary sentences.
 These allow more functionality but are unique to each manufacturer.
 These type of sentences start with "$P".
 This is followed by a 3-letter manufacturer ID and a 1-letter sentence identifier.

 NMEA 0183 devices have serial ports.
-With a suitable cable they can be plugged into the PC's RS232 serial connector.
+With a suitable cable they can be plugged into the PC's RS232 serial connector (now mostly via a USB-RS232 converter).
 Software like Windmill can then collect and interpret the data being sent from the instrument to the PC.
 Some manufacturers may use non-standard cables and plugs.
 It is often easiest, therefore, to buy the cable from your instrument supplier but you can make or modify your own.
 The NMEA signal or output line needs to be connected to the RS232 receiver or input line (line 2 on a 9-pin plug).
 The NMEA ground or earth needs to be connected to the RS232 ground or earth (5 on a 9-pin plug).
 Our Serial Ports and RS232 Connections page gives details on RS232 connections.

 The NMEA 0183 Interface Standard specifies the